Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-Progressive supranuclear palsy (PSP), also known as Steele-Richardson-Olszewski syndrome, is a rare neurodegenerative disease affecting between 5,000 and 10,000 people in France, with onset between the ages of 40 and 60.
-It accounts for 3 to 6% of atypical Parkinsonian syndromes.
-The clinical picture is similar to that of Parkinson's disease, but with specific clinical signs, such as instability of posture leading to backward falls (retropulsions), backward hypertonia of the neck muscles (retrocollis), and eye movement disorders or paralysis.
+Progressive supranuclear palsy (PSP), also known as Steele-Richardson-Olszewski Syndrome, is a rare neurodegenerative disease that affects between 5,000 and 10,000 people in France, with onset between the ages of 40 and 60.
+It accounts for 3–6% of all atypical Parkinsonian syndromes.
+The clinical picture for this condition is similar to that of Parkinson’s disease, but with specific clinical signs.
+These include an unstable posture, leading to involuntary falls backwards (retropulsions), neck muscle hypertonia (retrocollis), eye movement paralysis or disorders.

 Causes and biological mechanisms

-The causes and biological mechanisms of progressive supranuclear palsy
+Biological mechanisms and causes of progressive supranuclear palsy

-Progressive supranuclear palsy is characterised by the abnormal accumulation of a protein, the tau protein, in neurons, leading to their degeneration.
-PSP is described as a TAUpathy.
-The exact cause of progressive supranuclear palsy is still unknown.
-The hypothesis of a multifactorial disease has been put forward: a genetic predisposition coupled with an environmental influence is probably at the origin of the pathology, but the disease is not hereditary.
-In only a few dozen families worldwide has a mutation in a gene coding for a microtubule protein been identified.
+In progressive supranuclear palsy (PSP), there is an abnormal accumulation of a protein known as the tau protein in neurons, causing them to degenerate.
+PSP is described as tauopathy.
+The exact cause of PSP is still unknown.
+The hypothesis that PSP is a multifactorial disease has been put forward – a genetic predisposition combined with environmental influences is the likely cause of the condition, but it is not hereditary.
+In just a few tens of families worldwide, a mutation has been identified in a gene coding for a microtubule protein.

-Neuronal death linked to the accumulation of the TAU protein affects all regions of the brain, but most significantly the basal ganglia and the brain stem.
+The neuronal death associated with the accumulation of the tau protein affects all regions of the brain, but has a greater impact on the basal ganglia and brain stem.
 The basal ganglia are brain structures that initiate and harmonise voluntary movements and control changes in posture.
 The brain stem regulates vital functions such as breathing, heart rate and swallowing.

 Symptoms and diagnosis

-Progressive supranuclear palsy combines motor symptoms such as instability of posture, muscular rigidity that may even lead to occlusion of the eyelids, eye movement disorders and cognitive and behavioural symptoms such as mood instability, with the patient exhibiting involuntary crying or laughter.
-The diagnosis of progressive supranuclear palsy is based on neuropsychological tests, brain imaging using MRI and/or PET scans, and an oculomotor examination to identify any eye movement disorders.
+PSP has a combination of systems, ranging from motor symptoms like unstable posture and muscle stiffness to eye movement disorders and eyelid occlusion, as well as cognitive and behavioural symptoms such as an unstable mood, with the patient often presenting with involuntary crying or laughter.
+PSP is diagnosed based on neuropsychological tests, brain imaging through MRI and/or PET scans, and oculomotor screening to identify any eye movement disorders.

 Treatment